pablo-meier/Pablog/posts/2018-04-19-hugh-jass-message.md

 etc.) and I would love to be surrounded by something with _opinions_, finally.

 [Dropwizard][16] was a favorite for a while, but even it makes certain basic things hard, and I'm not feeling in a Java mood recently.
-[Last time I tried Rails][17], in 2012, I wasn't really ready (I was a worse and immature programmer).
-I was right about BDD tho.

 I find Elixir strange.
 That will pass, but its syntax is a bit sugary for my tastes.
 I'm finding tools like [Distillery][11], [Mix][10], and [Hex][12]